TRAVEL IN LUXURY

-Enjoy our great Kiwi hospitality while you sit back and relax in our small, comfortable, air-conditioned coaches.
+Enjoy our great Kiwi hospitality while you sit back and relax in our small, comfortable, air-conditioned glass roof vehicles.
 Take in the experience as we travel from Queenstown into the farm country of Southland and around the mountains into the breath-taking Fiordland National Park.
 The beauty of our Milford Sound Tours is that around every corner there is something new to discover and with our small groups, there is plenty of time to enjoy each stop.

 BREATH-TAKING MILFORD SOUND CRUISE

 Our Milford Sound Tours then link up with a spectacular Milford Sound Cruise, where the wonders of the area will unfold.
 Being a spacious purpose built boat, the comfortable interior has large windows for great viewing of the magnificent surroundings and a dedicated nature guide on-board.
 Keep a look out for native wildlife such as dolphins, seals, and penguins!

 UNFORGETTABLE FLIGHT - MILFORD TO QUEENSTOWN